Doak VZ-4: Development

 The aircraft, designated the Doak Model 16 by the Doak company and assigned the serial number 56-9642, was originally powered by an 840 shp Lycoming YT53 turboprop engine mounted in the fuselage, later replaced by a 1000 shp Lycoming T53-L-1 turbine.
 The engine drove two wingtip-mounted fiberglass tilting ducted fan propellers through a "T" box on the engine that transmitted power to the propellers via a 4-inch (102-mm) aluminum tubular shaft and two smaller shafts.
 Each propeller was 48-inch (1.22-meter) in diameter and the duct outer diameter was 60-inches (1.52-meter)).
 The fans were positioned vertically for takeoff and landing – with a rotation speed of 4,800 rpm required for liftoff – and rotated to a horizontal orientation for horizontal flight, the first time this VTOL propulsion concept was tested successfully.
 The aircraft had metal wings and a metal tail.
 To save weight, the aircraft originally was constructed of uncovered welded steel tubing, but after it was found that the open frame interfered with forward-speed tests, molded fiberglass was installed over its nose section and thin aluminum sheeting over its aft fuselage.
 It accommodated a two-person crew, with a pilot and observer seated in tandem in the cockpit.
 The pilot used a standard stick and rudder to control the aircraft.
 Its landing gear were taken from a Cessna 182 Skylane, its seats from a North American P-51 Mustang, and its duct actuators from a Lockheed T-33 Shooting Star.

 Flight testing began at Torrance Municipal Airport, and Doak completed several tests by 1958.
 The Model 16 hovered for the first time on 25 February 1958, and the first transition from vertical to horizontal flight (and back again) took place on 5 May 1958.
 Although the prototype generally was successful, its short takeoff and landing performance was less than hoped for and it displayed a tendency to nose up while making the transition from vertical to horizontal flight.

 Doak's engineers believed that they could solve the prototype's problems, and after taxiing testing, 32 hours of flight testing in a test stand, and 18 hours of tethered hovering, the aircraft was transferred to Edwards Air Force Base, California, in October 1958.
-It underwent another 50 hours of testing, in which it proved capable with the turbine engine of achieving a maximum speed of 230 mph (370 km.hr), a cruise speed of 175 mph, a range of 250 mi, an endurance of one hours, and a service ceiling of 12,000 ft.
+It underwent another 50 hours of testing, in which it proved capable with the turbine engine of achieving a maximum speed of 230 mph (370 km/h), a cruise speed of 175 mph, a range of 250 mi, an endurance of one hour, and a service ceiling of 12,000 ft.